Minh Duc (Jasmin) Tran

 The results of the Crystal Palace skateboard contest show that the organizers decided not to create a separate category for the girls, and there’s sadly no mention of how Minh performed as she would’ve been competing against 200 skateboarders.

-The following year, in 1978, Minh was featured in another UK magazine called Skateboard Scene within Issue No. 7.
-Minh was interviewed for the “Kate the Skate” column where it was shared that she won the Girls’ Freestyle Trophy at the “Skateboard 78” competition and even quit school to concentrate on skateboarding full time!
+The following year, in 1978, Minh was celebrated in another UK magazine called Skateboard Scene within Issue No. 7.
+Minh was interviewed for the “Kate the Skate” feature (a ground-breaking column by Kate Mahony!) where it was shared that she won the Girls’ Freestyle Trophy at the “Skateboard 78” competition and even quit school to concentrate on skateboarding full time!
 She joined the Blue Tile team as their resident pro for sales promotion and planned on entering more contests.

 Besides freestyle, Minh also raced slalom and skated bowl, and was grateful for the encouragement she received from fellow skaters like Simon Napper.
 Although, it hadn’t always been easy for Minh.
 She broke her ankle at Skate City but was back practising two weeks after her cast was removed, hitting up the local ramp.